 Installing ZendPHP on Debian and Ubuntu (DEB)

-This topic describes the procedure for installing ZendPHP on Ubuntu or Debian using Debian software package files (DEB).
+The preferred installation procedure for all Linux distributions and for IBM i is the zendphpctl tool.
+This article describes the alternative manual procedure for installing ZendPHP on Ubuntu or Debian using Debian software package files (DEB).

 Set up repository on Debian/Ubuntu